MindscapeHQ/raygun4android/RELEASING.md

 3. Upload the public key to a keyserver:
 ```
-$ gpg --keyserver keyserver.ubuntu.com --send-keys <key id>
+$ gpg --keyserver keyserver.ubuntu.com --send-keys <keyId>
-gpg: sending key <key id>> to hkp://keyserver.ubuntu.com
+gpg: sending key <keyId> to hkp://keyserver.ubuntu.com
 ```

-4. Click generate key and do upload the public key.
-To export the secring file needed to sign the artifacts, run the following command:
+4. To export the secring file needed to sign the artifacts, run the following command:
 ```
 $ gpg --export-secret-keys -o secring.gpg
 ```